EVERYONE HAS A ROLE:

 On Christmas Eve of 2012, the Today Show aired a piece for Rosies with our help.
 This beautiful segment is set in an original factory where real Rosies worked at during WWII as a celebration of their efforts.
 This video is hosted on YouTube, but it is viewable from our "gallery" page.

-Thanks!
-Plain and Simple, Inc. has worked more than a decade to find, interview, and work with Rosie the Riveters ("Rosies").
+Thanks Plain and Simple, Inc., American Rosie Movement, Rosie Legacy, and the Rosie Way for working more than a decade to find, interview, and work with Rosie the Riveters ("Rosies").
 These women performed thousands of jobs in factories, farms, shipyards, and the government.
 Rosies, today, are in their 90s and America needs to know and work with them while it still can.

 1. Listen to a Rosie, then understand her importance to all of us,